Karl Nesselrode: Biography

-Nesselrode's efforts to expand Russia's influence in the Balkans and Mediterranean led to conflicts with Turkey, Britain, the then Kingdom of Sardinia, the then Duchy of Savoy and France, which all became allies opposing Russia in the Crimean War (1853–1856).
+Nesselrode's efforts to expand Russia's influence in the Balkans and Mediterranean led to conflicts with the Ottoman Empire, Britain, France, and the Kingdom of Sardinia, which all became allies opposing Russia in the Crimean War (1853–1856).
 Britain and France, unhappy with Russia's growing influence, determined to support Turkey and so restrict Russia.

 Nesselrode's autobiography was published posthumously in 1866.

 Marriage and issue

-He was married Russian noblewoman Maria Guryeva (1786-1849) and had:
+He was married to Russian noblewoman Maria Guryeva (1786–1849) and had issue: